tremar123/grid-games/README.md

 * [Tetris](#tetris)

 ### Memory game
-In memory game you have to find all pairs of opening and closing HTML tags by flipping cards one by one.
-When you find pair they will stay flipped if don't they will flip back.
+In the Memory game, you have to find all pairs of opening and closing HTML tags by flipping cards one by one.
+When you find pair they will stay flipped, if you don't they will flip back.
 ### Whac-a-mole
-In whac-a-mole you have to hit mole as many times as you can in 20 seconds.
-Your score will be saved in leaderboard below.
+In the Whac-a-mole, you have to hit the mole as many times as you can in 20 seconds.
+Your score will be saved in the leaderboard below.
 ### Connect four
-Connect four is game for two players, where each must line up 4 circles horizontally, vertically or diagonaly, the first to succeed wins.
+Connect four is a game for two players, where each must line up 4 circles horizontally, vertically, or diagonally, the first to succeed wins.
 ### Snake
-In snake your task is to eat all apples and fill the playboard.
+In the Snake, your task is to eat as many apples and fill the board as much as you can, without crashing with the wall or your own snake.
 ### Space Invaders
-In space invaders you must shoot all aliens before they hit you or they get to earth.
+In the Space invaders, you must shoot all aliens before they hit you or they get to earth.
 ### Frogger
-In frogger your task is to get to the finish through obstacles like river or road.
+In the Frogger, your task is to get to the finish through the obstacles like a river or road in under 15 seconds.
 ### Tetris
-In tetris you fill line with blocks, then it will disappear and you will gain score, your task is to repeat this as many times as you can before you reach top.
+In the Tetris, you must align falling blocks of different shapes to fill a full row, then the row will disappear and you will gain a 10 scores.
+And do this as many times as you can without crashing with the ceiling, if you crash then the game is over.

 #
-Whac-a-mole, Snake, Tetris have their own leaderboards table at the bottom where you can see score of top 20 players and your own.
-Other games doesn't have this, beacause they are not scored or they have maximum score you can easily obtain.
+Whac-a-mole, Snake, Tetris have their own leaderboards table at the bottom where you can see the score of the top 20 players and your own.
+Other games do not have this, because they are not scored or they have a maximum score you can easily obtain.

 ## Files
-**Static** - in this folder are files used in multiple pages and folders for each game where are css, javascript files as well as images used only on that page.
+**Static** - in this folder are files used in multiple pages and folders for each game where are CSS, JavaScript files as well as images used only on that page.

 **Templates** - this folder contains all HTML files.

-**app.py** is default flask application.
+**app.py** is default the flask application.

 **helpers.py** contains login_required function and was meant to contain additional, but additional functions weren't needed.